 Kim Kardashian showed off her tiny waist and seven-pound weight loss in a tight corset in an Aug.
 21 Instagram photo, where she revealed she's doing "waist-training," which involves wearing a corset for extended periods of time to make it smaller.

-Sources said Kardashian, who recently complained that she wanted to lose 15 to 20 pounds, has lost seven pounds on a low carb diet.
-"She feels like she's reached her goal weight now," a source told Us.
-"You can tell she slimmed down."
+Kardashian, who recently complained that she wanted to lose 15 to 20 pounds, said she has lost seven pounds on a low carb diet ketogenic-style Atkins diet.

 Kardashian recently lamented on Twitter that her body had changed after childbirth and her hips and butt "are huge now."
 Kim vowed to begin a "no-carb" diet to slim down and regain her svelte pre-baby body.
 “Just need to get down to my weight a few years ago," she tweeted Aug.
 5. "Not gonna complain anymore.
 Starting diet today!
 No carbs, crazy workouts."